 Courses you can choose (60 ec)

-Students must complete 30 ec of specialisation courses.
 Completion of the first year diploma (propedeuse) is required for entry into all specialisation courses.
 Note: uSis must indicate the propedeuse is completed at the time of registration.
 Students should make sure to take the specialisation course for their intended master's specialisation.

-- extra specialization courses
+- extra psychology specialisation courses

-- elective courses within psychology
+- extra elective courses within psychology

-- electives outside of psychology
+- electives outside of psychology from another programme or Dutch university

-- minor (in your third year)
+- (half) minor (in your third year)

 - study abroad (in your third year)

-- virtual exchange vakken
+- virtual exchange courses

 You are allowed to take courses from all university programmes, as long as the subjects are offered at an academic level and do not overlap with the topics that are covered as a part of the Leiden psychology programme.
 Request permission to take electives in uSis.

 Elective courses do not need to be related in subject matter to each other and they do not have to be related to psychology.
-View a list of elective courses that Leiden University offers in the e-Prospectus.
+View a list of elective courses that Leiden University offers in the Prospectus.
 Courses that teach English language proficiency may not be included.

 You can also fulfil the elective requirement by completing a minor.
 A minor is a coherent package of courses from another programme.
 Minors in Psychology add no value if you are studying psychology and are not allowed.